Doriag/Undertale-based-Javascript-site/index.md

 			break;
 			case 17:
 			$('#man').fadeIn(2000);
-			torSpeak('When you life will be put on the line.','normal'); nar++;
+			torSpeak('When your life will be put on the line.','normal'); nar++;
 			break;
 			case 18: